badihaki/phase-5-project-tabletop-manager/README.md

 # To Do
 User:
-    - Can make a new user
+    X Can make a new user
-    - Can log in a user
+    X Can log in a user
     - Clean up routes
+    - Show errors on login
-    - Incorporate Error component if needed
+    X Incorporate Error component if needed
 Groups:
     - Can make a new group
     - Can update a group